OsmosisAI/npm-cleversafe/README.md

 ## Contributors

-Robert@Bluechasm.com
+robert@bluechasm.com
+ryan@bluechasm.com

-Feel free to contact me for suggestions or questions about this package
+Feel free to contact us for suggestions or questions about this package